 If your crafting skills aren't Pinterest-worthy, turn to Etsy, where creative makers have come up with all kinds of ways to pay homage to the difference-makers in the classroom.
 We love these personalized hand-stamped bookmarks and these cool teacher name signs.
 No matter your teachers' interests, there's like to be an Etsy maker who can craft the perfect gift.

 We've all heard the statistics about how much money teachers pour into classroom supplies annually.
 Pay it forward during Teacher Appreciation Week 2022 by sharing a gift card they can use to restock their classroom before fall.
 A gift card to one of their favorite stores or restaurants would be appreciated as well!

 Time for teachers to hit the beach for a little rest and relaxation.

 9. Fun in the Sun

 With summer approaching, many teachers are already daydreaming of days at the beach.
-Put together a beach-themed gift—this could include a nice beach tote, a fun beach towel, a new tumbler, sunscreen, a gift card … there are lots of options!
+Put together a beach-themed gift that could include a nice beach tote, a fun beach towel, a new tumbler, sunscreen, a gift card—there are lots of options!

 Get creative crafting an emergency stash of goodies for teachers to keep in their desks.
 We love the personal touch of this apple-inspired candy dish, which hides the contents brilliantly, and this sweet Hershey's Kiss-filled jar.
-For teachers that prefer salty over sweet, this nacho-themed gift basket is sure to bring a smile to their face.
+For teachers that prefer salty over sweet, this nacho-themed gift basket is sure to be a hit.